hartwigmedical/scripts/texts/portalHelpText.md

 - Files can be very large (up to 300GB) so please check before starting a download!
 - The session time is 2 hours, after this period you will have to login again
+- Links are valid for 24 hours, after this period you will have to create new links
-- This portal contains "molecular" data, no clinical data (for data requests that require clinical information please see our [Data Policy](https://www.hartwigmedicalfoundation.nl/databeleid/)
+- This portal contains "molecular" data, no clinical information (for data requests that require clinical information please see our [Data Policy](https://www.hartwigmedicalfoundation.nl/databeleid/)
-- Examples of data formats currently available are BAM, gVCF and VCF
+- Examples of available data formats are BAM, gVCF and VCF
 - See below for some usage examples

 Please let us know if you have comments or want to share your portal experience.
 For more information and contact please visit our [website](https://www.hartwigmedicalfoundation.nl).